-Network Services numbers exclude Type 5 and 6 meters.
+Network Services and Standard Control are the same and exclude Type 5 and 6 meters which are classified as Alternative Control.
 Since 2014-15, the Network Services and Standard Control Services numbers have matched and are sourced from (and reconciled to) the SCS RFM.
+Essential Energy still have some meters which are used by the network (not customers) and these are reported under both Network Services and Standard Control.